PanPapag/Game-Of-Life/README.md

 ### MPI - OpenMP

-The program takes as input a  ($N \times N$) grid, which is provided in a simple text file.
+The program takes as input a  (N x N grid, which is provided in a simple text file.
 The data (0s and 1s) must be all in one row.
-So, if for example we want a  $(4 \times 4)$ grid, we are going to provide a file containing 16 characters.
+So, if for example we want a  4 x 4 grid, we are going to provide a file containing 16 characters.

 Our goal was to design the MPI code by following the given instructions.
 Our main objectives were:
    - Reduction of idle time